thinkful-ei-emu/corey-bookmarks-app/README.md

 * Use fetch for AJAX calls and jQuery for DOM manipulation

-* Use namespacing to adhere to good architecture practices Minimal global variables
+* --Use namespacing to adhere to good architecture practices Minimal global variables
     Create modules in separate files to organize your code Logically group your functions (e.g. API methods, store methods...)

-* Keep your Data out of the DOM
+* --Keep your Data out of the DOM
     No direct DOM manipulation in your event handlers!
     Follow the React-ful design pattern - change your state, re-render your component